patrickmcnamara/ar/README.md

 # License

-This project is licensed under the GNU General Public License v3.0.
+This project is licensed under the GNU Lesser General Public License v3.0.